the78mole/devcontainer-features/README.md

 # devcontainer-features

-This is a repository containing devcontainer features, mainly to complement the hwdev-template.
+This repository contains high-quality DevContainer features for modern development workflows.
+These features are designed to work together seamlessly and provide a great developer experience out of the box.

 ## Features